 James C. Brady could be considered the town “founder” since he was

 the primary businessman.
-Brady ran the community store as well as a grist
+Brady ran the community store as well as

-and the few residents that inhabited the area filtered
+in the 1940s and the few residents that inhabited the area filtered

 The forgotten towns of East

 gin, a general store and a grist mill, and the community began to

 Either Way Taken,’ after the line was built from Houston

-1888, as would-be town namers in the little community near the Panola-Rusk county line suggested
+1888, as would-be town namers in the little community near the Panola-Rusk

-accident in Ontario, Canada, ended Jumbo’s life when an unscheduled
+A tragic accident in Ontario, Canada, ended Jumbo’s life when an unscheduled

 freight train hit him while Barnum’s circus was loading in the freight